daniel-ilett/blog/_drafts/2020-01-01-tut4-4-portal-momentum.md

 ## Local momentum

 When I say "local momentum", I mean that a box travelling at 5 meters per second to the right into a portal will have a velocity of 5 meters per second travelling out of the portal - but the direction might be up, or down, or left.
 We'll use similar code for transforming the position and velocity direction of the object as we did for transforming the position of the portal rendering cameras.
-Open up the *Scripts/PortalableObject.cs* file and scroll down to the `Warp` method.
+Open the *Scripts/PortalableObject.cs* file and scroll down to the `Warp` method.
 It assumes that references to the `inPortal` and `outPortal` have already been assigned and that we have access to the attached `Rigidbody` component.
 Since we perform a 180-degree rotation in multiple methods in this class, it's stored in a `static readonly` member variable named `halfTurn`.

 ~~~csharp
 // Member variables.